What types of cards need protection?

 All Holders Shield These Types of Cards:

-- All new contactless credit cards
+- All new contactless credit cards and debit cards

 - US Passport Cards